Porters Lake Hunting Lodge

 Doing What’s Right — Even Before Being Chosen

 Because this building is a multi-owner property, the warranty options available are very different from those of a single-family residence.
 During our initial conversations, we were the only contractor to bring this up explaining how manufacturer warranties apply differently and what needed to be structured correctly to ensure the property was truly protected long-term.
+We didn’t just explain this to the lodge members we also shared this information openly so that any contractor bidding the project would have the opportunity to submit a proposal that met the correct requirements.

 That transparency mattered.

-After extensive evaluations, design discussions, and careful review of the roof’s unique
+After extensive evaluations, design discussions, and careful review of the roof’s unique structure, Overmyer Roofing was selected for the project for knowledge, honesty, and

 accountability.